FluffyBullet/exertFitness/README.md

     * Used on display of calorie entries over a period of days logged in local storage.
 ## <u>References</u>
 - Jason Reynolds (Brother) - for the support and guidance whilst asking questions on how to find the answer and being my rubber duck.
+- Marcel Mulders (Mentor) - supportive tips throughout the project with highlighting use of local storage.